 Also, there are adults who have not received the sacrament of confirmation.
 I.e. There is opportunity for them to do so in order to complete the "full" initiation into the Catholic Church.
 For more information please see the RCIA page.

 Adult Confirmation-A Special Note

 We do not provide classes but rather we offer "sacrament preparation!"
-Sessions held in a group setting that are intended to deepen the faith.
-Preparation sessions include, prayer, personal reflection, active group discussion, Q & A, and other activities, as well as a review of the basic elements of Catholic dogma, doctrin, and tradition and much more.
+Sessions held in a group setting that is intended to deepen the faith.
+Preparation sessions include prayer, personal reflection, active group discussion, Q & A, and other activities, as well as a review of the basic elements of Catholic dogma, doctrine, and tradition, and much more.
 During the preparation process and faith formation participants are given the opportunity to discern their readiness to receive the sacrament of Confirmation with their group leader as well as with their chosen sponsor (please read the above requirements).
 For some reason or another, you did not receive the sacrament of Confirmation when you were younger.
-We are here to help you but please know this is a process and journey about your encounter with Christ not a fast track to receive a sacrament, expedite.
+We are here to help you but please know this is a process and journey about your encounter with Christ, not a fast track to receive a sacrament, expedite.

 John 20:19-22 On the evening of that first day of the week, when the doors were locked, where the disciples were, for fear of the Jews, Jesus came and stood in their midst and said to them, "Peace be with you."
 When he had said this, he showed them his hands and his side.
 The disciples rejoiced when they saw the Lord.
 (Jesus) said to them again, "Peace be with you.
 As the Father has sent me, so I send you."
 And when he had said this, he breathed on them and said to them, "Receive the Holy Spirit.